Adesdesk/Create-and-Mint-Token/README.md

 ### Installing

 * All necessary installations are pre-installed on Remix online IDE
-* Copy the raw file "CustomToken.sol" from the contracts folder within this repository
+* Copy the raw file "MyCustomToken.sol" from the contracts folder within this repository
 * Launch the Remix online IDE with the url https://remix.ethereum.org

 ### Executing program

 * In Remix, create a new file inside the "contracts" folder on the File explorer displayed on the left
-* Paste the raw copy from CrafterToken.sol (as below) in the new file you created.
+* Paste the raw copy from MyCustomToken.sol (as below) in the new file you created.

 ```